praveen5733/Object-Detection-in-an-Urban-Environment/README.md

 Several data augmentation were tried.

 Surfing through the dataset suggests fewer samples in darker/foggy conditions compared to day/clear conditions.
 So, random brightness, contrast and color shift should help.
+So I tried adding the following augmentation techniques.

 * random_horizontal_flip
 * random_crop_image